cseshubhamsinghal/hypothesis-testing/README.md

 # hypothesis-testing
-hypothesis testing in statistics in order to perform data analysis
+hypothesis testing in statistics

+In order to perform data analysis, we use this concept of hypothesis testing.
+There are various "tests" that can be performed under the term "hypothesis testing", that helps to gain various insights from the data.

+This repository contains sample code that can be used in various projects in various scenarios.